Benefits of Leaf Litter Mulch in the Garden and How to Make It

 Does Leaf Mulch Attract Bugs?

-Leaf mulch can attract insects, but this is a natural part of the decomposition process and can contribute to a healthier garden ecosystem.
+Leaf mulch can attract insects, a natural part of the decomposition process, and contribute to a healthier garden ecosystem.

-Monitoring your garden and taking appropriate measures to manage pest populations, if needed, can help balance your garden’s insect community.
+If needed, monitoring your garden and taking appropriate measures to manage pest populations can help balance your garden’s insect community.

 What Time of Year Should You Use Leaf Mulch in Your Garden?